 This spa and outdoor hot spring is a winter oasis near Toronto

 While Nordic spas are all the rage, you know what else sounds pretty nice?
 A trip to Tuscany.
 Given that most of us can't just hop on a plane, it's nice to know that there's a more convenient but still beautiful local option.

-The Pillar & Post has long been one of Niagara-on-the-Lake's favourite hotels, but the 100 Fountain Spa on site is also worthy plenty of fawning.
-Beyond the treatments, it's the facilities that really set this place apart.
+The Pillar & Post has long been one of Niagara-on-the-Lake's favourite hotels, but the 100 Fountain Spa on site is also worthy of plenty fawning.
+Beyond the lavish treatments, it's the facilities that really set this place apart.

 A highlight has always been the sophisticated room that houses the indoor pool.
 Cast in red brick with wood beams across the soaring ceilings, it's about as far from a community centre pool as you can get.
 It feels like a step back to the Old Country.